sushmaakoju/research-experience/university-of-new-hampshire/README.md

 # My contributions, achievements at University of New Hampshire

+For enrollment verification, the professors and officials preferred that you contact <a href="https://www.unh.edu/registrar/registration/enrollment-verification"> Enrollment Verification, University of New Hampshire</a>.

+For employment verification: please contact <a href="http://www.theworknumber.com/"> Employment Verification, University of New Hampshire </a>.

 ## May 2024 - Aug 2024 : Self Study + Research Assistant works/status for Information Retrieval & neurosymbolic Methods

+For employment verification: please contact <a href="http://www.theworknumber.com/"> the work number </a>.

 - May 15th - May 29th 2024 <a href="https://docs.google.com/document/d/1lBdI0dPcvcqz4ixG4TzM9RC59AZXjuEzSCQRitmg-eU/edit?usp=sharing">Study & Research Idea formation: to generate Atomic facts and Boolean Questions from a Paragraph (doc) </a>
 - June 2024: <a href="https://github.com/sushmaakoju/LLMJudge">LLMJudge challenge: helping team member run it on Google Colab</a>